-The total value of the Scheme's assets over the year moved from £267.9m at 30 June 2021 to £212.2m at 30 June 2022.
-The return on the Scheme assets over the year was -5.7%.
+The total value of the Scheme's assets over the year moved from £163.2m at 30 June 2023 to £158.7m at 30 June 2024.

-The Trustee does not consider the performance of the assets in isolation, but instead sets its investment strategy and measures performance by reference to both the value of Scheme assets and the value of Scheme liabilities, i.e. the value of benefits due to be paid to members under the Scheme's rules.
-Over the year to 30 June 2022, the value placed on the liabilities also fell, reflecting significant rises in gilt yields.
-This means that we are not concerned by the negative overall investment performance.
+The Trustee does not consider the performance of the assets in isolation, but instead sets its investment strategy and measures performance by reference to both the value of Scheme assets and the value of Scheme liabilities, i.e. the discounted value of benefits due to be paid to members under the Scheme's rules.
+As at 30 June 2024 the liabilities were valued at £147.3m which meant the funding level had reduced slightly over the year to 108%.
+We monitor the funding level every quarter at trustee meetings, as well as reviewing the investment performance.